-THIS AGREEMENT is made at this day of , 2017, between Mr. A hereinafter referred to as 'the Licensor' of the One Part and Mr. B of hereinaft follows; er referred to as the 'Licensee' of the Other Part, as WHEREAS the Licensor is the owner of a piece of land at building consisting of floor having built up ar •
+THIS AGREEMENT is made at..... this..... day of, 2018, between Mr. A hereinafter referred to as 'the Licensor' of the One Part and Mr. B of hereinafter referred to as the 'Licensee' of the Other Part, as follows;

+WHEREAS the Licensor is the owner of a piece of land at..... bearing Survey No ... with a building consisting of floor having built up area of about square feet.

-AND WHEREAS the Licensee has approached the licensor with a request to allow the Licensee to temporarily occupy and use a portion of the...... floor of the said building, admeasuring about square feet for carrying on his business, on leave and license basis until the Licensee gets other more suitable accommodation.
+AND WHEREAS the Licensee has approached the licensor with a request to allow the Licensee to temporarily occupy and use a portion of the..... floor of the said building, admeasuring about square feet for carrying on his business, on leave and license basis until the Licensee gets other more suitable accommodation.